Mikel Otxoteko. Artist, researcher, and UNIR Master’s professor

-Born in Donostia in 1981.
-Mikel Otxoteko carries out artistic research projects located at the intersection between history and experimental anthropology by means of image production.
-His doctoral thesis Audiovisual Arts and Neo-materialism (UPV-EHU) received an international mention with an invitation from filmmaker Manuel DeLanda as a visiting researcher at the Pratt Institute of Art & Design in New York.
+He develops artistic research projects at the intersection of experimental anthropology and image-making media.
+His doctoral thesis Audiovisual Arts and Neo-materialism (UPV/EHU) received international distinction and included an invitation from filmmaker Manuel DeLanda as a visiting researcher at Pratt Institute (New York).

 This website has received support from the Department of Culture and Linguistic Policy of the Basque Government.